Grains sprouting and bread baking were the start of organic food in 1970

 This kind of food came with its own rules.
 No pesticides, artificial flavors, nor preservatives.
 No antibiotics in meat.
 In many cases, that meant skipping meat altogether.
 Since most grocery stores didn’t carry what these new eaters wanted, food co-ops and small natural markets filled the gap.

-Below, we’ve pulled together photos and pages from that 1970 article showing grains sprouting, bread baking, and the kinds of ingredients that were showing up in kitchens that year.
+Below, we’ve pulled together photos and pages from some 1970 articles showing grains sprouting, bread baking, and the kinds of organic foods that were showing up in kitchens as this trend kicked off.

 The move to eat natural: New converts to organic food are sprouting up all over